OpenLinkSoftware/mcp-jdbc-server/README.md

 ---

-## Troubleshooting
+## Basic Usage & Troubleshooting

-For easy troubleshooting:
+### MCP Inspector Connecting to Virtuoso's ODBC Driver
+For basic MCP client use and troubleshooting, use the MCP Inspector as follows:
 1. Install the MCP Inspector:
    ```bash
    npm install -g @modelcontextprotocol/inspector